jaxsonkahl/Personal-Fitness-Tracker/SystemDesignDoc.md

 - Frontend sends a GET request for workout logs or body weight data
 - Backend retrieves the data from SQLite and sends it to the frontend
 - Frontend visualizes the data using Chart.js or D3.js

+## 6. Non-Functional Requirements
+- **Performance:** Ensure smooth data fetching and graph rendering.
+Target load time under 2 seconds for data display.
+- **Scalability:** While SQLite is ideal for local usage, be mindful of its limitations with large datasets if considering future expansion.
+- **Security:** Sanitize inputs and validate data types to prevent SQL injection and other security vulnerabilities.
+- **Maintainability:** Use modular code with well-documented functions for easier maintenance